 Ideal is a tiny city located in the state of Georgia.
 With a population of 399 people and just one neighborhood, Ideal is the 419th largest community in Georgia.

-Ideal is a decidedly white-collar city, with fully 85.35% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ideal is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ideal who work in maintenance occupations (40.13%), healthcare suport services (14.65%), and office and administrative support (10.83%).
+Ideal is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ideal is a city of service providers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Ideal who work in maintenance occupations (32.00%), healthcare suport services (12.50%), and food service (10.50%).

 Of important note, Ideal is also a city of artists.
 Ideal has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ideal’s character.